johanneshiry/scalaxal/README.md

 # scalaxal an extensible Address Language (xAL) library written in scala.

+## Overview

+The extensible Address Language (xAL) is a unified hierarchical address format developed by the OASIS technical committee using xml.
+The scalaxal library represents addresses, as specified by the standard, as scala objects.
+It also provides for reading addresses in xml format into scalaxal objects, and writing scalaxal objects to xml format.

 ## References

 - 1) The Organization for the Advancement of Structured Information Standards [OASIS],